Techtonica/curriculum/projects/js-html-games.md

 These are 3 possible games to make to practice using HTML and JS.
 They are listed easiest to hardest.

 #### General guidelines for projects:
-- Use github pages to serve the games
+- Use GitHub Pages to serve the games
 - Include a README with a demo, and instructions for how to run the code

 ## Games